 5 Tips to Help Your Child Develop Good Homework Habits

-Establishing good homework habits is one of the single most important things you can do to ensure your child has a successful school year.
+Establishing good homework habits is one of the most important things you can do to ensure your child has a successful school year.

-Along with other important things such as a good school morning routine and proper nutrition, good homework habits are essential to help your child thrive in school.
+Along with other important things, such as a good school morning routine and proper nutrition, good homework habits are essential to help your child thrive in school.

 5 Great Homework Habits for Kids